Psychological egoism: Criticism

-Explanatory power

-Even accepting the theory of universal positivity, it is difficult to explain, for example, the actions of a soldier who sacrifices his life by jumping on a grenade in order to save his comrades.
-In this case, there is simply no time to experience positivity toward one's actions, although a psychological egoist may argue that the soldier experiences moral positivity in knowing that he is sacrificing his life to ensure the survival of his comrades, or that he is avoiding negativity associated with the thought of all his comrades dying.
-Psychological egoists argue that although some actions may not clearly cause physical nor social positivity, nor avoid negativity, one's current contemplation or reactionary mental expectation of these is the main factor of the decision.
-When a dog is first taught to sit, it is given a biscuit.
-This is repeated until, finally, the dog sits without requiring a biscuit.
-Psychological egoists could claim that such actions which do not 'directly' result in positivity, or reward, are not dissimilar from the actions of the dog.
-In this case, the action (sitting on command) will have become a force of habit, and breaking such a habit would result in mental discomfort.
-This basic theory of conditioning behaviour, applied to other seemingly ineffective positive actions, can be used to explain moral responses that are instantaneous and instinctive such as the soldier jumping on the grenade.

 Circularity

 Psychological egoism has been accused of being circular: "If a person willingly performs an act, that means he derives personal enjoyment from it; therefore, people only perform acts that give them personal enjoyment."
 In particular, seemingly altruistic acts must be performed because people derive enjoyment from them and are therefore, in reality, egoistic.
 This statement is circular because its conclusion is identical to its hypothesis: it assumes that people only perform acts that give them personal enjoyment, and concludes that people only perform acts that give them personal enjoyment.
 This objection was tendered by William Hazlitt and Thomas Macaulay in the 19th century, and has been restated many times since.
-An earlier version of the same objection was made by Joseph Butler in 1726.
+An earlier version of the same objection was made by Joseph Butler in the Fifteen Sermons.

 Joel Feinberg, in his 1958 paper "Psychological Egoism", embraces a similar critique by drawing attention to the infinite regress of psychological egoism.
 He expounds it in the following cross-examination: